Inflation Reduction Act Provides Transferable Energy Tax Credit Options

 Potential Limitations for Applicable Corporations

-The act imposes a new 15% corporate alternative minimum tax (CAMT) on certain applicable corporations to the extent that their tentative minimum exceeds the regular US federal income tax liability plus liability for the base erosion and anti-abuse tax (BEAT).
+The act imposes a new 15% corporate alternative minimum tax (CAMT) on certain applicable corporations to the extent their tentative minimum exceeds the regular US federal income tax liability plus liability for the base erosion and anti-abuse tax (BEAT).

 An applicable corporation's tentative minimum tax is a 15% minimum tax on its annual adjusted financial statement income (AFSI) to the extent it exceeds the CAMT foreign tax credit for the tax year.